smokephisticated/smokephisticated/pages/bongs/bongs.md

 **Well, good news:**

-Your hiding spots, backpack, and wallet will have no problems fitting the consolidable beaker bong.
+Your hiding spots, backpack, and wallet will have no problems fitting this consolidable beaker bong.

 This minture beaker bong measures out to a tiny 10.5 cm (roughly hand-pipe sized), but makes sure not to sacrifice size for effectiveness..
-Just avoid purchasing if you have any hanging facial hair; yes, it's that small..
+Just watch your flame around any facial hair.
+Yes, it's that small.

 This bong is made from borosilicate glass, and features a beaker base for surface stability, a carb hole for clearing, and a glass bowl with an attached downstem.